According to a report from Godaddy, on an average, there are 16 ecommerce stores that are launched every day.

 Understanding the customer behavior and then customizing the strategies accordingly is a must.
 Technological advancements move at a rapid pace and if you don't sync with them, your store will be left behind by the fierce competition.

-If your sales is not up to the mark or your store is suffering from low conversion rates, it is time to stop fretting over the causes along with over-anticipating the consequences and buckle up to increase the revenue from your ecommerce store.
+If your sales are not up to the mark or your store is suffering from low conversion rates, it is time to stop fretting over the causes along with over-anticipating the consequences and buckle up to increase the revenue from your ecommerce store.